 Global Issues Symposia will be held over four years, and constitute a significant starting initiative for a larger Global Scholars Program envisioned to expand student learning beyond the existing curriculum of the International Studies Concentration.

 About the International Studies Concentration

-The International Studies Concentration prepares students for careers and pursuits spanning national boundaries.
+The International Studies Concentration (now the International Affairs Integrative Concentration) prepares students for careers and pursuits spanning national boundaries.
 It is grounded in the social sciences and focused on contemporary issues to help students develop an understanding of the current dominant modes of international interactions, and the global nature and consequences of those interactions.